Cv Joint Care

 Avoid going off-road.
 Rocks and bumpy terrain can cause more wear and tear to break down the boot and leave the CV joint exposed.

 If you were able to detect a boot problem early on, it’s a simple matter to replace it and repack the joint with fresh grease.
 Replacing a CV joint is a whole different story.
-It will take a considerable amount of labor and you’ll have to pay for the replacement.
+It will take a considerable amount of labour and you’ll have to pay for the replacement.